 Famiglia Nostrana is a lovely food-centered guidebook with beautiful photographs about Ticino, Switzerland’s Italian-speaking canton.
 This book, written in Italian and German, provides recommendations for restaurants, grottos, small hotels and farms you can visit to discover the culinary specialties of Ticino.
 For a limited time during the holidays, you can receive a copy of this special book along with a Panettone alle Castagne, a traditional yeasted bread for the holidays made with chestnuts.

 If you have any other gift suggestions for Swiss food lovers, please leave a comment below or send me an email.
 Many thanks, and happy holidays!

-Please note: These are my personal favorites, and I did not receive any compensation from the individuals or companies listed to share information about their products.
+Please note: I did not receive any compensation from the individuals or companies listed to share information about their products.
 All photos were obtained from the various websites for these products, except for the Bricelet iron (that’s mine).